JerryI/wljs-docs/docs/frontend/Reference/Image/Rasterize.md

 Rasterize[x+y]
 ```

-And then you can freely export it
+And then you can freely export it to an image file

 ```mathematica
 Export["image.png", %]